Simponic/SimponicOS/README.md

 ##SimponicOS

-This is a 32-bit protected mode OS that I am trying to write from scratch.
+This is a 32-bit protected mode operating system that I am scrapping together.
-It is mostly a test of my knowledge of C and computer hardware in general.
-I hope it becomes something better in the future.
-Right now I'm having difficulty with interrupts.
+Hopefully it turns into something cool.

 You must have the GCC toolchain compiled for i386 installed on your machine, setup with cross-compilation.
 You can find directions on how to do this on the OSDev